Ophthalmic Medical Assistant

 - Information Session: Attend a mandatory Health Sciences Information Session.
 Dates are posted on the Health Sciences website.

 - HESI A2 (Admission Assessment Exam): A 75+ cumulative score is required to apply in Early Consideration.
 Students who do not achieve a 75 may apply in Late Consideration.
 Students may only take the HESI A2 twice in an academic year (September-May).
 HESI A2 scores for tests taken within the last three years will be reviewed.
-Tests must be scheduled in advance by visiting the tester center or calling 910-695-3733.
+Tests must be scheduled in advance; dates and registration are online.
 The test cost is $40, subject to change.